XLI-2020/MPIN/README.md

 This is the repository of MPIN project which consists of supplementary material and implementation details.

-# Supplementary Material
-The results of supplementary experiments are available in [Supplementary Material](https://github.com/XLI-2020/MPIN/blob/master/Supplementary_material.pdf).
-Please download it to local for better readability.

 # Implementation Details

 ### Requirements